lforando/blog-website-code/content/post/intro-p1/index.md

 projects: []
 subtitle: 'Welcome to my blog!'
 summary:
-title: 'Launch of "Confessions of an Aspiring Data Scientist"'
+title: 'Short Introduction'
 ---

 # **Hello!**

-Welcome to "Confessions of an Aspiring Data Scientist."
+Welcome to my website!
 I am so excited to share this project with you.
 I originally entered college intending to be pre-med.
 As I took more classes, I realized that I was more interested in research, specifically in data and psychological topics.
 At the end of my freshman year I was asked to join a research team for the Smith College School for Social Work.
 I worked on this project for a year and a half.
 At the same time I was working in this lab, I took my first statistics course.
 It was here that I fell in love with statistics.
 Something about the pureness of numbers and universality of their meaning intrigued me.
 Luckily for me, my school offers a major in Statistical and Data Sciences.
 I decided to declare this as my major and dive headfirst in math and computer science courses.
 I created this platform with the vision of a place where college students and individuals interested in data science could come and gain some insight.
 Data science is a hot topic word but what is it?
 This question is the main reason I decided to start this project.

 On this site you will find: